Horizon 2020 pillar: Diversity of approaches

-The pilot group makes the case that RRI is a clear advantage as far as the EC’s objectives of jobs and growth are concerned.
-In order to grasp the interest or counter the arguments of those reluctant to consider participative and transdisciplinary research, RRI advocates on the policy level shall be provided with easy-to-grasp facts and figures.
-Thus, the brochure “RRI – Impact through Participation” is in the making: While most texts are finished the group is awaiting the last project example and then engage in a catchy design for the target group.
-It is planned to provide the brochure in mid-February in order to have first reactions to discuss at the second workshop.
+The pilot group makes the case with good practice examples at hand that RRI is a clear advantage as far as the EC’s objectives of jobs and growth are concerned.
+RRI advocates on the policy level shall be provided with convincing facts and figures in order to grasp the interest or counter the arguments of those reluctant to consider participative and transdisciplinary research.
+Thus, the brochure “RRI – Impact through Participation” is in the making: While most texts are finished we are awaiting the last project example and then engage in a catchy design for the target group.
+Is is planned to provide the brochure in mid-February in order to have first reactions at hand to discuss at the second Social Lab Workshop.

 Managers and facilitators